pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Wireframes

 I used [Balsamiq](https://balsamiq.com/) in the initial design phase, before the coding process.
 This enabled me to develop the website's structure, skeleton, layout and overall look and style.
-I created designs for desktop, tablet and mobile to make sure that responsiveness was at the forefront of the application from the beginning.
+I created designs for desktop, tablet and mobile screens to ensure that responsiveness was at the forefront of the application from the beginning.

 <details><summary>Screenshots</summary>